 - You want more than one formatted version of your resume

-- You need additional career coaching, or a guided walk-through of your LinkedIn profile update
+- You need additional job search or coaching, or a guided walk-through of your LinkedIn profile update

 I want to pay you to do someone else’s resume.
 Can I set that up for them?

 I know you want to help, and your heart is in the right place.
-However, in my experience, anyone who does not initiate this process themselves is not going to put forth the same effort as someone who does.
+However, in my experience, anyone who does not initiate this process themselves is likely to be less engaged in the process than someone who does.
 People are ready to update their resume in their own time and not a moment sooner.
 They might not be as ready as you want them to be, and you can’t make them be ready by urging them along.